borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   the same name.
 OTOH, the unique identifier for a single archive is now its ID (the hash, it can be shortened as long as it is unique).

+- separation of archive metadata: name, tags, user, host, timestamp

+  To support having a simple, clean archive (series) name, borg now tracks and displays name, tags, user, host and timestamp separately (so you don't need to put everything into the archive name like when using borg 1.x).

+  It's now possible to tag (label) archives.

+  Matching can be done on archive (series) name, tags, user, host and archive ID.

 - new repository and locking implementation based on borgstore project

   - borgstore is a key/value store in python, currently supporting file:, sftp: